 Another popular question is what the availability of food is at Best Friends Pet Care – and if they still serve doggy ice cream.
 Yes, special ice cream is still available as a treat, as is a wide variety of food.
 However, I was told most guests bring their own food for their pets to eat.

-Guests without transportation will be out of luck in getting their pets to the facility, however, as Best Friends Pet Care does not currently provide pick-up or drop-off services and Disney’s buses do not allow pets onboard.
-Pet owners will need a car in order to bring their pet to and from the facility.
+Guests without transportation will be out of luck in getting their pets to the facility, however, as Best Friends, Pet Care does not currently provide pick-up or drop-off services and Disney’s buses do not allow pets onboard.
+Pet owners will need a car in order to bring their pets to and from the facility.

 Locals can take advantage of Best Friends Pet Care’s grooming salon at any time.
 Pets can be groomed there without having to be dropped off for daycare or overnight boarding.